Chateau with 9 bedrooms, 11 bathrooms and private pool in Saint-Aubin-de-Cadelech, France

 Within the magnificent grounds there are three outdoor eating areas: one in front of the kitchen that benefits from sun the entire day, the second on the east terrace shaded by several mature lime trees, ideal for afternoon tea and buffet suppers, the third is situated at the pool – adjacent to the guest house kitchen and is convenient for luncheons, and late dinners to enjoy the spectacular Dordogne sunsets.
 To the back of the pool and guest house is a rock garden with a pleasantly gurgling fountain that is a bastion of tranquillity.
 It enjoys sunshine throughout the day, with a few well-placed trees for shade.

-The heated pool and the area surrounding is equipped with sun loungers, occasional tables, umbrellas and large comfy towels.
+The heated salt-water pool and the area surrounding is equipped with sun loungers, occasional tables, umbrellas and large comfy towels.
 The hard surfaced tennis court sits in a secluded area to the back of the property.
 Table tennis, croquet and badminton sets are provided as well as a portable bbq.
 Gorge on beautiful peaches, apricots, plums, cherries, pears, apples and figs from the mature orchards in the park.
 The various paths throughout the estate are lined with blackberry bushes – providing juicy and delicious fruit.
 Enjoy walks through the grounds which boast lots of species of mature trees including oaks, cedars, chestnuts, magnolia, elm and Judea.

 Chateau Gastebois is 19 km from the Bergerac airport which is serviced by several airports in Europe including London Stansted.
 The house is a one hour drive from Libourne train station, which is easily accessible from Paris.
 In addition, the house is an hour and a half drive from Bordeaux and two hours from Toulouse (both have major international airports).
 Avis, Hertz, and Eurocar provide rental car services at Bergerac, Bordeaux and Toulouse airports as well as the Libourne train station.
 The nearest towns, about a 10 minute drive, are the historic bastide Eymet, and Issigeac, well known for its colourful Sunday morning markets.
 Guests will find a range of restaurants in each of these towns as well as a post office, pharmacy, banks, petrol stations and well stocked supermarkets.